 When first launched Rabbit convertibles unfairly received a bad rap as slow with boulevard level handling.
 Time marches on and as they become rare sites, more VW enthusiasts embrace modifying these ragtops.
 These are quality-built, year-round convertibles you can enjoy driving and showing at any RADwood or Volkswagen show and for $3,700 this is a great budget-friendly way to enjoy the collector car hobby.

-This Rabbit appears to be a great diamond in the rough you can enjoy during top down weather now while you plan to replace the rusty front quarter panel and replace the front seat cushions once the wether turns cold.
+This Rabbit appears to be a great diamond in the rough you can enjoy during top-down weather now while you plan to replace the rusty front quarter panel and replace the front seat cushions once the weather turns cold.
 Give this example does show rust perforation the seller has honestly photographed, we highly recommend thoroughly inspecting the undercarriage to ensure there are no signs of rust requiring repairs.
 Otherwise, Good Luck with the purchase!

 Here’s the seller’s description: